Get A Free Annuity Quote

 Depending on whether you want to have a recurring stream of payments or a payment that can change, there are three different types of annuities.
 Let’s explore them below:

 Immediate annuities pay you back almost immediately, as their names suggest.
-Once your money is processed in the annuity, you start receiving a return payment.
+Once the processing of your money completes in the annuity, you start receiving your return payment.
 This type of annuity works very well for people who are retiring.
 Of course, these payments depends on the financial institution that is providing it and the terms of the annuity.

-Not only do you need to review your plan, including any rules, you also need to check with the current Federal Law pertaining to the type of annuity you have.
-Often, if you withdrawl from your annuity before you are age 59 1/2, you can be required to pay the IRS an early 10% penalty for early withdrawal.
+Not only do you need to review your plan, including any rules, you also need to check with the current Federal Law about the type of annuity you have.
+Often, if you withdraw from your annuity before you are age 59 1/2, you can be required to pay the IRS an early 10% penalty for early withdrawal.

 One is to surrender, which means to give up the annuity.
-Some people just get tired of having to pay or have not received anything from their annuity, which was supposed to be something to guarantee some quality life.
+Some people get tired of having to pay or have not received anything from their annuity, which was supposed to be something to guarantee a better quality of life.
 If you surrender before the contract period expires, then you will probably have to pay a fee for doing so.
 And sometimes that cost can be prohibitive.